tamascsaba/jsconf-2024-presentation/slides/slides.md

 By the way, these slides are made with Marp, a TypeScript-based framework created by Japanese developer Yuki Hattori.

-You can download these slides later from JSConf.JP.
+You can download these slides just scan the QR code.
 -->

 ---